 I use inexpensive large round brushes as they are the best to hold the paint.
 These are my favorite from School Specialty

 I use TRU Ray 12 x 18 construction paper as it is the best to hold the paint.

-I use Blick’s premium tempera paint.
+I use Blick’s Premium Tempera Paint.
 The paint is very opaque and smooth in texture.

 Most importantly, never use water while painting.
 Water dilutes the paint and your vivid colors will dull.

-The 4th class would use tempera paints in purple and white with light purple construction paper, adding a little blue tempera paint to the mix for their second round of painted paper.
+The 4th class uses tempera paints in purple and white with light purple construction paper, adding a little blue tempera paint to the mix for their second round of painted paper.

-If you don’t have the space to dry these painted papers you could have just one class create them.
+If you don’t have the space to dry these painted papers just have one class create them.
 Each table would be a different color with its analogous color in the plate.
 I use a color wheel poster for this process and explain what colors to use.
 Adding white creates a TINT, and a darker color added to the base color creates a shade.

 Do you consider individual projects and then calculate the numbers for certain colors of painted paper?
 Sometimes.
 For example: If I am making little cabins for a grade level I will make sure I have enough to cover that group.
 Also, I cut down the papers.
 Most of the time a project would require 6 x 9 inch painted paper so basically one 12 x18 painted sheet would serve 4 kiddos.
 I store the papers in piles of colors.
 I have a blog post that shows the tools and storage system of my painted papers.